 It can be confusing when retailers use images of babies lying on soft objects or advertise infant sleep spaces with bumpers, duvets, pillows or comfort aids.
 None of these items belong in an infant sleep space.
 Sometimes parents use particular bedding or pillows to protect a baby from falling or rolling against something hard.
 Whilst this choice is made to prevent one type of harm the reality is that it is likely to increase the risk of accidental suffocation.

-Pillows and anything else propped underneath a baby’s head can tilt their head into a chin tucked down position which can affect their breathing by slowing it down or limiting the amount of air they can breathe in.
+Pillows and anything else propped underneath a baby’s head can tilt their head into a chin tucked down position.
+This can affect their breathing by slowing it down or limiting the amount of air they can breathe in.

 A pillow is a very soft surface and if a baby rolls over on one it is a suffocation hazard.
 Many other objects act in the same way as a traditional pillow so parents and caregivers must be aware if anything that can cause the same effect as a pillow in a baby’s sleep space.
 Any item which is soft, can change shape around a baby’s face or is unstable and can roll into baby’s sleep space is a potential hazard